 FOOT HEALTH PRACTICE

 The major part of uncomplicated foot and leg care is within the capability and remit of the Foot Health Practitioner.
-Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important facility and resource for the general public.
+Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important resource for the general public.

 The Podiatrist has all the skills required of a practiced Foot Health Practitioner, but the exercise of these skills is supported by greater academic preparation.
 Ethical behaviour extends to Foot Health Practitioners and other members of the care team, and referral to a Foot Health Practitioner should be an appropriate and practiced care pathway.